-To be eligible, one must be at least 18 years old, have a medical need for personal care services, require assistance with his/her activities of daily living and legally reside in the state of Arkansas.
+To be eligible, one must be at least 18 years old, have a medical need for personal care services, require assistance with his/her activities of daily living, and legally reside in the state of Arkansas.
 Most importantly, the candidate must be financially eligible for a Medicaid program in the state of Arkansas that provides personal care services.

 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
-However, married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
-Different from the income rules stated above, assets are considered jointly owned for Medicaid eligibility, even if only one spouse is applying for benefits.
-In 2019, non-applicant spouses are allowed to retain up to $126,420 of the couples assets.
+Married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
+Assets are considered jointly owned for Medicaid eligibility, even if only one spouse is applying for benefits.
+In 2021, non-applicant spouses are allowed to keep up to $130,380 of the couples assets.
+This is called a community spouse resource allowance.
 Learn more about Medicaid and jointly owned assets here.

 There are three categories of personal care related expenses that are paid for by the Independent Choices program.

 3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services, such as wheelchair ramps, stair-glides, walk-in tubs, and other modifications that increase their ability to live independently.
-As mentioned previously, personal emergency response systems may also be covered.